-A personal license authorises the holder to supply alcohol or authorise the supply of alcohol in accordance with a premises licence.
-A personal license is a requirement for any person wishing to become the designated premises supervisor (DPS) of a premises licensed to sell alcohol.
+A personal licence authorises the holder to supply alcohol or authorise the supply of alcohol in accordance with a premises licence.
+A personal licence is a requirement for any person wishing to become the designated premises supervisor (DPS) of a premises licensed to sell alcohol.

 - Who can apply for a personal licence?

-In order to apply for a personal license the applicant must be over 18 years of age and must possess a licensing qualification from an accredited provider.
-Only the applicant or an agent acting on their behalf may apply to the Licensing Authority for a personal license.
+In order to apply for a personal licence the applicant must be over 18 years of age and must possess a licensing qualification from an accredited provider.
+Only the applicant or an agent acting on their behalf may apply to the Licensing Authority for a personal licence.
 Further, the applicant must apply to the licensing authority where they reside for a personal license.
-If applicants have previously held a personal license they must not have forfeited the personal license within the last five years.
+If applicants have previously held a personal license they must not have forfeited the personal licence within the last five years.

-Applications for a personal license may be refused in circumstances where the applicant has an unspent conviction for a relevant offence or a foreign offence.
+A personal licence application may be refused in circumstances where the applicant has an unspent conviction for a relevant offence or a foreign offence.
 Such applications will be subject to consultation with the police and the applicant will be entitled to a hearing before the licensing committee.